This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Meatball sitting in red tomato sauce sliced in half showing inside of meatball with spaghetti on plate in background

-These meatballs really could eat like a meal on their own.
+These meatballs really could be eaten like a meal on their own.
 But when they’re paired with the sauce and the spaghetti, they truly become an all-in-one meal.
 The ingredients are mostly pantry staples, yet somehow taste as though they took more work and effort than they really did.

 The simplicity of this recipe is the key to why you’ll keep coming back to it time and again!